breatheco-de/exercise-postcard/.learn/exercises/11-postcard-divisions/README.md

     1.2. .postcard-body
     1.3. .postcard-footer
 ```
->Note: All three of them are immediate childs.
+>Note: All three of them are immediate children.

 ## 💡 Hint: